 D-dimer testing is often ordered when someone goes to the emergency room with symptoms of a serious condition (e.g., chest pain and difficulty in breathing).

 A D-dimer test may be ordered when someone has symptoms of deep vein thrombosis, such as:

 It may be ordered when someone has symptoms of pulmonary embolism such as:

-D-dimer is especially useful when a health practitioner thinks that something other than deep vein thrombosis or pulmonary embolism is causing the symptoms.
-It is a quick, non-invasive way to help rule out abnormal or excess clotting.
-However, it should not be used when the probability of pulmonary emobism is high based on clinical assessment.
+D-dimer is especially useful when a healthcare practitioner thinks that something other than deep vein thrombosis or pulmonary embolism is causing the symptoms.
+It is a quick, non-invasive way to help rule out abnormal or excess clotting as the underlying cause.
+However, it should not be used when the probability of pulmonary embolism is high based on clinical assessment.